Simple

 Object

 Invoking a bean expression using the Bean language.
-Specifying a method name you must use dot as separator.
+Specifying a method name, you must use dot as the separator.
 We also support the ?method=methodname syntax that is used by the Bean component.
 Camel will by default lookup a bean by the given name.
-However if you need to refer to a bean class (such as calling a static method) then you can prefix with type, such as bean:type:fqnClassName.
+However, if you need to refer to a bean class (such as calling a static method), then you can prefix with the type, such as bean:type:fqnClassName.

 properties:key:default